HL7/uv-dx-pq/input/pagecontent/index.md

 In summary, this potential future data pipeline could work as follows,
 - Step I: FHIR data is sent to the sponsor’s partners to conduct a particular activity on their behalf (e.g., run a stability study).
 The sponsor’s partner returns FHIR Data to the sponsor from source systems (e.g., LIMS) into systems designed to manage regulatory information.
 - Step II: Regulatory systems collate the data into individual Resources and Profiles (See Domains Overview for further detail).
 This may include a mix of submittable and non-submittable content (e.g., transactional details).
 When preparing for a regulatory submission, the submittable content is extracted and bundled to prepare for further transformation.
-- Step III: The submittable content needs to be transformed from the default FHIR XML or FHIR JSON format to a submission ready format compliant with the relevant standards prescribed by each regulator (Refer to national regulatory guidance for those submission requirements).
+- Step III: The submittable content needs to be transformed from the default FHIR XML or FHIR JSON format to a submission ready format compliant with the relevant standards prescribed by each regulator (refer to national regulatory guidance for those submission requirements).
 With the right software, the FHIR compliant XML or JSON can be transformed into any output format stipulated by any regulator.
 The transformer(s) should be designed to make the output comply with content and style requirements as needed.
 - Step IV: The submission ready output undergoes validation, or any other required processing steps, to confirm compliance with a national regulator’s defined technical and business rules.
 - Step V: The validated submission ready output is delivered via the regulator’s accepted method of exchange (e.g., FHIR compliant API, Electronic Submission Gateway, physical mail).